Request Information

 *Transfer credit is evaluated on an individual basis.
 Not all credits are eligible to transfer.
 See the University Catalog for transfer credit policies.

 If you are interested in becoming a certified principal in Arizona then this program is for you.
 The course content is completely online and your practicum requirement is completed in your current school.
 Upon successful completion of the program, AIU makes an Institutional Recommendation to the Arizona Department of Education within 45 days of graduation.
 The program emphasizes academic and administrative theories and approaches to leading diverse organizations with hands-on skills practice.
 We offer flexible 5-week courses in a curriculum tailored to skills and training utilized in the education industry today.
-In addition, it was developed for working adults.
+In addition, the program was developed for working adults.
 Degree candidates can pursue this degree online, allowing the flexibility to study on their own terms and schedules.